arule11/Group12/README.md

 ## Code Location

-The full version can be found in the master branch containing files Player, Ship, and Board, Game and Site.
+The full console version can be found in the master branch containing files Player, Ship, and Board, Game and Site.

+The GUI version can be found in the GUI2 folder within the main branch

 ## Installation and Running